Omega Seamaster Cal.321 Chronograph 18ct 1957 – Original Dial

 This example is in totally original condition.
-By this, we do not simply mean the movement, or the originality of the parts of the watch, – but also its overall condition.
+By this, we do not simply mean the movement or the originality of the parts of the watch, but also its overall condition.
 The dial is totally original, unrestored and untouched.
-The watch itself watch has been kept in excellent original condition and there are no significant marks on the case other than wear, commensurate with age, careful ownership, and use.
+The watch itself has been kept in excellent original condition and there are no significant marks on the case other than wear, commensurate with age, careful ownership and use.

-The beautiful, rare, champagne yellow gold three register dial carries applied arrowhead hour indices, matched by the original unrestored ‘Lance’ hands, all in wonderful condition.
+The beautiful, rare, champagne/yellow gold, three register dial carries applied ‘arrowhead’ hour indices, matched by the original unrestored ‘Lance’ hands, all of which are in wonderful condition.
 The dial is simplicity and elegance itself and is very easy to read and use.
-If you look carefully at the photographs you will see the three subsidiary dials are also engine-turned providing a nice touch, which was very expensive to create.
+If you look carefully at the photographs, you will see the three subsidiary dials are also engine-turned providing a nice touch, which was very expensive to create.

 During the operation of the chronograph, the right-hand register measures elapsed minutes up to 30 minutes while the bottom register measures elapsed hours, up to 12.
 The left-hand register counts constant running seconds, independent of the chronograph function.

 This is the original dial which remains unrestored and untouched.
 Considering its age and also that it remains unrestored, it is in remarkably good condition, free from any of the fading, pitting or scratches we usually see on a dial of this age.
 The overall effect is quite wonderful, with a very nice and even patina.
-The dial has shifted from a light champagne yellow as seen around the centre of the dial, to a more golden yellow.
-There is some gentle ageing across the whole of the dial, in the form of light spotting, just as many collectors like to see.
-Generally, we restore the dials of a watches we offer here, but this is the kind of watch many Omega collectors like to acquire in original condition, so we felt it was best to retain the originality and charm of this dial.
+The dial has shifted from a light champagne yellow as seen around the centre of the dial, to a more golden yellow and there is some gentle ageing across the whole of the dial, in the form of light spotting, just as many collectors like to see.
+Generally, we restore the dials of a watches we offer here, but this is the kind of watch many Omega collectors like to acquire in original condition, so we felt it was best to leave it completely alone to retain the originality and charm of this dial.

 As described above, this watch contains the legendary Cal.321 movement which was phenomenally successful for Omega.
-It was fitted to the Speedmaster as worn by early astronauts on Gemini and Appolo missions and later became officially approved by NASA and so became the first and only watch to be worn on the moon.
+It was fitted to the Omega Speedmaster as worn by early astronauts on Gemini and Appolo missions and later became officially approved by NASA, therefore becoming the first and only watch to be worn on the moon.

 The original Omega copper-toned Calibre 321 movement looks pristine.
-It iss in tip-top condition having been overhauled and serviced by our vintage chronograph specialist watchmaker.
+It is in tip-top condition having been overhauled and serviced by our vintage chronograph specialist watchmaker.
 This means it has been completely disassembled to all its component parts, carefully inspected under high magnification, replacement where necessary with only genuine Omega parts before careful reassembly and adjustment and calibration.
-The watch winds, sets and runs perfectly accurately and reliably.
-At the time of testing, immediately following its service, the test results were within +2 seconds per day.
+The watch winds, sets and runs perfectly accurately and reliably and at the time of testing, immediately following its service, the test results were within +2 seconds per day.
 This is truly outstanding for any watch of this age and has been confirmed on our electronic watch timegrapher.
 The movement also has an exceptional power reserve of 44 hours.